au-ts/cogent/cogent/src/Cogent/LLVM/README.md

     - Prototypes are generated for each Cogent function definition as well as abstract functions
     - `typedef` s are emitted for each non primitive type used in the code as well as for argument and return types
     - Implementation is hacky and should be rewritten using quasiquoted C or by reusing existing header generation from C backend
+* Function, constructor name sanitisation
+    - Very naive and can result in name collisions e.g. `f'` and `f_prime`
 * String literals and string types
     - Untested and inconsistent use of pointers vs native arrays, leftover from prototype